tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Braiins OS+ Manager/index_manager.rst

    <summary><a>Update existing Braiins OS+ installation and set Farm ID</a></summary>
    <p></p>

-If your devices are already running Braiins OS+, proceed with the following steps:
+If your devices are already running Braiins OS+, use the following command to update them to the latest Braiins OS+ version and set Farm ID on them:

 ::